 Structural reforms can help lay the foundation for increased investment and growth

-Creating the conditions for a sustained expansion in investment and lasting improvements in longer-term growth hinges on success in implementing well-designed and comprehensive policy packages to foster stability, enhance resilience, and capitalize on their potential.
+Creating the conditions for a sustained expansion in investment hinges on success in implementing policy packages to foster stability, enhance resilience, and capitalize on their potential.
 Investment accelerations are often preceded or accompanied by structural reforms, such as:

 - Reforms to promote trade, such as lowering tariffs.